PalanivelH/Data-Analysis/README.md

-# Data-Analysis
-Data Analysis Project:
+Data Analysis Project 1 :

 In this Project, I have analysed the Vehicle Accident Data with help of SQL Server Management Tool and SQL Queries.
 Where I have taken below requirements and prepared the solutions with sql queries to make appropriate decisions to reduce the accidents,